 Water is one of our most precious natural resources and is fundamental for maintaining human and ecological health and economic prosperity.
 Yet, we are over-exploiting and degrading water resources at an alarming rate.
 Even more concerning, climate change is significantly accelerating these challenges and creating new ones for many aspects of freshwater management.

 Building on over thirty years of innovative research and thought leadership, the Pacific Institute is significantly accelerating and scaling our reach and impact in response to this mounting crisis.

 We have redirected our strategic focus and set a new 2030 organizational goal to catalyze the transformation to water resilience in the face of climate change.
-We have three core focus areas: Vulnerable Communities, Nature-Based Solutions, and Water Efficiency and Reuse.
+We have three core focus areas: Water and Climate Equity, Nature-Based Solutions, and Water Efficiency and Reuse.

 Around the globe, 2.1 billion people lack safe drinking water, and 4.5 billion people lack safely managed sanitation.
 Even in the United States, access to water and sanitation is not universal.
 Climate change threatens to worsen poverty and current inequities in access to water and sanitation.
 It is imperative that climate resilience strategies address the needs of our most vulnerable communities and that efforts to meet water and sanitation needs consider climate impacts.

 The Pacific Institute is addressing climate impacts on access to water and sanitation, as well as economic livelihood for vulnerable communities in the U.S. and around the world.
 This critical work helps ensure investments that address the current humanitarian crisis also consider climate variability and uncertainty.

 Nature-based solutions use or mimic natural processes to meet societal and environmental needs.
 They can be used to restore, manage, or protect water resources while also increasing biodiversity and providing additional social and economic benefits.